Matteo2312/QuizzGame_Lusardi_CDOF4/README.md

 # Quiz Game

 This project is a simple, interactive quiz game run in the console.
-Users can answer a series of multiple-choice questions and receive their score at the end.
+Users can answer 5  multiple-choice questions and receive their score at the end.
 This game is perfect for anyone looking to test their general knowledge in a fun and engaging way.

 ## Getting Started